article we try to summarize the life of a woman so enigmatic,

 greatest personal achievement

 occurred in the later decades of her life.
-From about the age of 70 until her death at age 94 in 1974, she made the difficult attempt at the transformation
+From about the age of 70 until her death at age 94 in 1973, she made the difficult attempt

 being; a new species beyond Man.

-disciples and followers around the world aspired to change their vital
+disciples and followers around the world aspired to change their lower

 fixed habits, etc.), the Mother had already attained that perfection at

-more difficult transformation of her physical body, thereby ushering in
+more difficult physical transformation of her body, being the pioneer of

 One of Her

-first goals was to find the inner causes of illness, suffering, and pain.
+first goals in that regard was to find the inner causes of illness, suffering, and pain.
 A

 second goal was to overcome the inevitability of death itself;